ZJUVAI/Newclid/docs/manual/default_files/definitions.rst

      - Added Statements
      - Construction
    * - |triangle12|
-     - From nothing, builds the three vertices a, b, c of a triangle such that the proportion ab:ac is 1:2.
+     - From nothing, builds the three vertices a, b, c of a triangle such that the proportion ab:ac is 1:2. **The current statement of this definition was changed with respect to the original one to adapt to the new formulation of the rconst predicate.**
      - :math:`\frac{ab}{ac}=\frac{1}{2}`  (rconst a b a c 1/2)
      - Points